Ransu-ll/AutoKeyboardASMR/readme.md

 ---
 ## Warning
-This is currently a major work in progress and is, as a result, currently in quite a crude state.
+This is currently a work in progress and is, as a result, not exactly the "prettiest" website.
+It is *probably* functional.